JWT Authentication Tutorial

 Introduction

-This article is a guide on implementing JWT authentication with Spring Boot.
+This article is a guide to implementing JWT authentication with Spring Boot.

-At a bare minimum, the client is required to exchange a username and password in order to obtain a JWT, which will be used for subsequent authenticated API calls.
+At a minimum, the client must exchange a username and password to obtain a JWT.
+This token is then used to authenticate subsequent API calls.

 - JWT Token Authentication